thomassuedbroecker/example-jmeter-functional-performance-test/documentation/02-basic-structure-of-JMeter.md

 We use the [`Pre Processors`](https://jmeter.apache.org/usermanual/component_reference.html#preprocessors) to modify the `Samplers` in our case, for example, to prepare the HTTP basic authentication.
 In our case, we use the [`JSR223 PreProcessor`](https://jmeter.apache.org/usermanual/component_reference.html#JSR223_PreProcessor) with [`groovy`](https://groovy-lang.org/) scripting to implement a custom behavior.

-## 8. Post Processors and JSR223 PreProcessor
+## 8. Post Processors and JSR223 PostProcessor

 We use the [`Post Processors`](https://jmeter.apache.org/usermanual/component_reference.html#postprocessors)  to modify information after the execution of a `Samplers` in our case.
 For example, we write a custom log in addition to the logs of JMeter.
 Therefore, we use the [`JSR223 PostProcessor`](https://jmeter.apache.org/usermanual/component_reference.html#JSR223_PostProcessor).